 Looking to take a dip somewhere this summer?

 It’s been hot these past couple weekends here!
-I set the goal this summer to explore new places.
-Most recent I’ve been exploring new swimming lakes around Colorado to get outside and go to the “beach.”
+I had a goal this summer to explore new places.
+Most recently, I’ve been exploring new swimming lakes around Colorado to get outside and go to the “beach.”

-We might be in a landlocked state, but there’s plenty of beautiful lakes within an hour or two drive of Denver, Fort Collins, and Boulder.
-These lakes have a built-out beach areas for you to sunbathe, relax, and most importantly – swim.
+We might be in a landlocked state, but there’s plenty of beautiful lakes within an hour of Denver, Fort Collins, and Boulder.
+These lakes have a built-out beach areas for you to sunbathe, relax, and swim!

 Boulder Reservoir feels the most like going to the beach!
 Partially because it’s often quite crowded.
 You’ll find sandy beach areas and picnic tables in the area.
 There is an entrance fee of $9 for an adult.
 The entrance fee is only during the summer months.
 After Labor Day, there is no fee.